Quick start — Neo “X” Fusion Atom install

 - Rick and Morty: For the GI trigger find this GI board.
 Use the wire taps on the wires labeled “+” and “G” and in order for this to work you will simply need to unplug the connector from the bottom right bulb show in attached GI pic.
 Use the bottom right one so it is discreet and not noticeable.
 For the UV+Glow you will trigger from the shaker motor

-- Scooby Doo and Halloween: For the GI trigger connect to the coin door slot bulb.
-For the UV+Glow you will trigger from (ignore the GI label in this pic as you will trigger from the coin door bulb) the shaker motor
+- Scooby Doo, Texas Chainsaw, Halloween, Evil Dead: For the GI trigger you will use the 2 pin adapter to connect to the spotlight locate near the corner of the apron For the UV+Glow you will trigger from (ignore the GI label in this pic as you will trigger from the coin door bulb) the shaker motor

 Pinball Brothers